aaron-wang/endless-roguelike-cli/README.md

 The `log.txt` provided is an example.
 With each game, `log.txt` is overwrited.

 ## Note
-This is a school project.
+This is a high school project.

 Awkward programming practices are due to requirements in the rubric for this open-ended project.